What are the parts of speech in Spanish?

 8. Interjections (Interjecciones)

 Interjections express emotion, surprise, or reaction.
-They often appear in conversation and add personality.
+They often appear in conversation and add personality to real spoken Spanish.

 In Spanish, an interjection is la interjección.